tir38/android-lint-entropy-reducer/README.md

 You are encouraged to place this script in a separate directory (here called `scripts`).
 It also makes sense to run Lint *after* assemble and test.
 There is no point in running Lint checks if your app isn't compiling and passing tests.

 Because any increase in Lint errors/warnings should fail the build, you need to call this script from the `script` stage.
-Read more about breaking Travis builds [here]  (http://docs.travis-ci.com/user/customizing-the-build/#Breaking-the-Build)
+Read more about breaking Travis builds [here](http://docs.travis-ci.com/user/customizing-the-build/#Breaking-the-Build).

 Script Parameters
 -----